 Resources for People Experiencing Homelessness

-The 2023 Point-in-Time Count identified 312 people experiencing homelessness in our community during that 24-hour period.
+The 2025 Point-in-Time Count held in October identified at least 419 people experiencing homelessness in our community during a 24-hour period.
 As Point-in-Time Counts do not capture the hidden homeless (i.e. people who are couch surfing, sleeping in vehicles, or who are otherwise precariously housed), they can be considered as counts that provide a snapshot of the minimum number of people experiencing homelessness at a given period of time.

 The City works closely with community partners to provide resources and supports for people experiencing homelessness.
 Below are some resources available in our community.
 If you see anything that requires updating, please contact communications@kamloops.ca